TMJ & Orofacial Pain

 Burning Mouth Syndrome

 Burning Mouth Syndrome (BMS) is a painful, complex condition that may be a form of nerve damage.
 It is often described as a burning, scalding, or tingling feeling in the mouth that may occur every day for months or longer.
 Dry mouth or an altered taste in the mouth may accompany the pain.
-Other causes include a decrease in saliva production, certain medications, fungal infections and some systemic diseases such as diabetes.
+Other causes include a decrease in saliva production, certain medications, fungal infections, and some systemic diseases such as diabetes.
 BMS is most commonly found in adults over the age of 60.

 Bruxism